 - At the August 26, 2021 MDTA Board Meeting, the MDTA staff will present a summary and analysis of comments received at an open meeting conducted via livestream.
-The comment posted summarv and analysis will be to the MDTA webpage at mdta.maryland.gov/ALB270TollSetting.
+The comment will posted to the MDTA summary and analysis be webpage at mdta.maryland.gov/ALB270TollSetting.
 During this Board Meeting, the MDTA staff will present the recommended action (recommended toll rate ranges) for Phase 1 South: American Legion Bridge I-270 to I-370.
-The public is welcome to watch the MDTA Board Meeting via livestream on the MDTA's webpage at mdta.maryland.gov/Meeting Schedules/MDTA Board Meeting Schedule.html. - The MDTA must accept written comments on the recommended toll rate ranges for at least 10 business days after the August 26th Board Meeting.
+The public is welcome to watch the MDTA Board Meeting via livestream on the MDTA's webpage at mdta.maryland.gov/Meeting_Schedules/MDTA_Board_Meeting_Schedule.html. - The MDTA must accept written comments on the recommended toll rate ranges for at least 10 business days after the August 26th Board Meeting.
 This second public comment period will exceed this requirement with a comment close date of October 14, 2021 at 5 PM. - At the October 28, 2021 MDTA Board Meeting, the MDTA staff will present a summary and analysis of any public comments received during the second public comment period at an open meeting conducted via livestream or in-person.
 The comment summary and analysis will be posted to the MDTA webpage at mdta.maryland.gov/ALB270TollSetting.
 During this meeting, the MDTA Board will vote on the final toll rate range recommendation.
 Before the Board votes, the public will be provided a third opportunity to comment on the final toll rate range recommendation live during the MDTA Board Meeting.
 Pre-registration is required to comment during the MDTA Board Meeting.
-Registration details are available at mdta.maryland.gov/Meeting\Schedules/MDTA\Board\Meeting\Schedule.html.
+Registration details are available at mdta.maryland.gov/Meeting Schedules/MDTA Board Meeting Schedule.html.